 Wreckfish shareholders must possess a valid South Atlantic snapper grouper permit in order to harvest wreckfish.
-A vessel with an SG1 permit can harvest up to the full commercial trip limits for all snapper grouper species.
-A vessel with an SG2 permit is limited to 225 lbs total of snapper grouper species per trip.
-The snapper grouper permits are limited access permits, meaning that no new permits can be issued.
+Two types of permits may be used to commercially harvest snapper grouper species in the South Atlantic: a South Atlantic snapper grouper unlimited permit (SG1) or a 225-lb trip limited permit for South Atlantic snapper grouper (SG2).
+A vessel with an Snapper Grouper 1 (SG1) permit can harvest up to the full commercial trip limits for all snapper grouper species while a vessel with an SG2 permit is limited to 225 lb total of snapper grouper species, including wreckfish, per trip.
+These snapper grouper permits are limited access permits, meaning that no new permits can be issued.
 Snapper grouper permits expire approximately one year from renewal and will terminate if not renewed within one year of the expiration date.

 In 2008, the number of SG1 and SG2 permits was 664 and 151, respectively.
-According to the information in Table 3.2.2.1, the number of SG1 permits has decreased steadily over time, in large part due to the requirement, in most circumstances, to exchange two such permits for one new permit when requesting a permit transfer.
-SG2 permits are not transferable except to a different vessel under the same owner or to an immediate family member.
+The number of SG1 permits has decreased steadily over time, in large part due to the requirement, in most circumstances, to exchange two such permits for one new permit when requesting a permit transfer (Table 3.2.2.1).6 SG2 permits are not transferable except to a different vessel under the same owner or to an immediate family member.
 Although the decrease in SG1 permits has been greater in absolute numbers than the decrease in SG2 permits from 2008 to 2016 (99 vs 35), the percentage decrease in SG2 permits has been greater than the percentage decrease in SG1 permits (23% vs 15%).
 Given that the 2 for 1 requirement only applies to SG1 permits, it is likely that other regulatory and economic factors have contributed to these declines, particularly for the SG2 permits.